Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Prerequisites/NamedVectors.md

 # Named vectors

-A named vector is similiar to a named tuple, which associate each of its values with a name.
+A named vector is similar to a named tuple, which associate each of its values with a name.
 Although the names of a named vector cannot be changed, the values can be modified if needed.
 In contrast to the predefined [`NamedTuple`](https://docs.julialang.org/en/v1/base/base/#Core.NamedTuple) in Julia, which employs the names as type parameters, we just implement a named vector as a composite struct equipped with the `getindex` and `setindex!` functions, with the fieldnames being its names.
 This simple implementation makes it possible to define your own concrete named vector with any of your preferred type names, and ensures that all instances of a certain concrete named vector share the same names.
 Therefore, if you are familiar with Python, you will find that our named vector is more qualified to be the counterpart of the [`namedtuple`](https://docs.python.org/3.7/library/collections.html#collections.namedtuple) in Python than the default Julia implementation.
 Last but not least important, it is also worth noted that **a named vector is not a vector**, as is similar to that a named tuple is not a tuple in Julia.
 This results from our basic expectation that a named vector should be more like a tuple other than a vector so that not all operations valid to vectors are also valid to named vectors.

 ## NamedVector